Mohammad222PR/Mohammad222PR/README.md

 <h2 align="center"> Hello 👋 I am Techno Code 🧑‍💻 </h2>

-<P align="center"> I am python programer 🐍 I like to work for myself 🎯 And I like programming very much 😄 </p>
+<P align="center-left"> I am python programer 🐍 I like to work for myself 🎯 And I like programming very much 😄 </p>

 <h2 align="center"> 🎓The skills and tools I use: </h2>